cshoben/cs201-resources/softwareInstallationVideos/Mac/README.md

 # Setting Up Git and IntelliJ
 Note: These videos might not be viewable in Safari.
-If that is the case, either download the videos to your local machine or open this webpage in Chrome or Firefox.
+If that is the case, either download the videos to your local machine by opening the videos folder above and accessing each video or open this webpage in Chrome or Firefox.

 ## Setting Up Your SSH Key
 ![](videos/Mac_SSH_Key.mp4)